hacksu/HTML-CSS/README.md

 # HTML, CSS, and JavaScript

-We'll be using [JSFiddle](https://jsfiddle.net/) to give an introduction to [HyperText Markup Language](https://developer.mozilla.org/en-US/docs/Web/HTML), [Cascading Style Sheets](https://developer.mozilla.org/en-US/docs/Web/CSS), and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+We'll be creating local HTML files to give an introduction to [HyperText Markup Language](https://developer.mozilla.org/en-US/docs/Web/HTML), [Cascading Style Sheets](https://developer.mozilla.org/en-US/docs/Web/CSS), and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

 To begin with, you should know that a webpage looks like this: